rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 	(2x leunoveon silver, 3 leuno. copper)
 4 bones
 2 keys
+Saved by a god in the crimson covert.

 Took a jar of sap from the tree in the crimson covert